rares-vsl/ecodocumentation/my-website/docs/analysis/02_business_requirements.md

      4. The admin clicks the "Done" button.
      5. The system validates the data.
      6. The system removes the threshold.
-   - **Exception scenario:**
-     - The data provided is invalid.

 ### Management of the household users
 1. **Add New Household Users**
    - **Actor:** Admin
-   - **Description:** The admin, while in the "Create Household Users” step of the setup, creates a household user account by providing a name, password, and a token to be recognized by the smart furniture hookups.
+   - **Description:** The admin, while in the "Create Household Users” step of the setup, creates a household user account by providing a username to be recognized by the smart furniture hookups, and a password.
    - **Trigger:** The authenticated admin accesses the platform while on the “Create Household Users" step of the setup.
    - **Preconditions:**
      - The admin is authenticated and in the setup process.